blackflux/aws-sdk-wrap/README.md

 #### sqs.QueueProcessor({ queueUrls: String[], stepsDir: String, ingestSteps: String[] })

 Initialize a queue processor lambda handler with steps.
 Steps need to be defined in the steps directory as separate `STEPNAME.js` files.
-Each queueUrl used by a step must be defined in QueueUrls.
+Each queueUrl used by a step must be defined in queueUrls.

 Each `step` needs to export `schema` (Joi schema), `handler` (execution logic ingesting payload and event), `next` (array of next possible steps) and `queueUrl` (the queue that the step is ingested into).